saltstack/salt-install-guide/docs/topics/quickstart.rst

 In this exercise:

-- You will install the quickstart version of Salt, which is a lightweight version of Salt designed to show you it7s key features.
+- You will install the quickstart version of Salt, which is a lightweight version of Salt designed to show you it's key features.
 - Then, you will try a few commands to demonstrate howSalt can quickly retrieve helpful information about your system.